 Acidity is the bright, dry sensation that enlivens the taste of coffee.

 When coffee professionals are evaluating coffee there are a number of factors they must consider.
 Is it clean?
 Is there no ferment or mold?
 Is it free of defects?
 Is it uniform?
 Is it fresh?
 To evaluate coffee for cup quality one of the important elements is a coffee’s acidity.
-Coffee acidity is a reflection on crop quality.
-Historically, acidity was evaluated on a pass/fail basis.
-Good acidity indicates that the coffee was grown and processed correctly.
-It indicates the the coffee is fresh and free from defects that may mar it’s flavor.

 Coffee professionals use an evaluative method called cupping.
 Samples of coffee are roasted to a specific light roast, a trade roast, that emphasizes the acidity in a sample.
-Trade roasts are meant to amplify any defects a coffee may have, they do not reflect the flavor a coffee may have in production roasts.
+Trade roasts are meant to amplify any defects a coffee may have, rather than reflect the flavor a coffee may have in production roasts.
 It is an evaluative tool.
 Once a coffee passes this evaluation it is profiled to determine its best roast for production.
 Here a coffee is evaluated for its ideal flavor balance.

 There are a number of other acids that contribute to coffee’s flavor, for better or worse.
-The presence of these acids in excess is due to issues relating to coffee’s growing, production, roasting and brewing.
+The presence of these acids in excess is due to issues relating to a coffee’s growing, production, roasting and brewing.
 Other acids in coffee include:

-- chlorogenic acid – from growing, part of the plant’s defense.
+- Chlorogenic acid – From growing.
+Part of the plant’s defense.
 High stressed and Robusta coffee trees will display excess.
 Has a harsh, bitter character.

-- malic acid – from growing.
+- Malic acid – From growing.
 Typical in full sun grown coffee.
 Due to the plant’s respiration from hot daytime temperatures to colder night time temperatures.
 Has a lingering apple skin character.

-- acetic acid – from processing, too long in fermentation tank or temperature too high in tank.
+- Acetic acid – From processing.
+Too long in fermentation tank or temperature too high in tank.
 Has an unpleasant vinegary character.

-- quinic & caffetic acid – from roasting and brewing.
+- Quinic & Caffetic acid – From roasting and brewing.
 It is the breakdown of chlorogenic acid resulting from too much time heat is applied to organic compounds.
 Too slow roasting or brewing.
 Has an unpleasant quinine character like tonic water.